 Typical deployment

-Integrated with ServiceNow, Jira, Dynamics or bespoke operational tooling
+Integrated with ServiceNow, Jira, Dynamics, CRM, identity and bespoke operational tooling

 Human approval steps, full audit trails and exception monitoring